rackerlabs/technical-blog/_posts/2014-05-28-custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included.markdown

 nova boot --image=7c526505-bc72-4e3c-8d9a-e700c0acf299 --flavor=performance1-2 my_ubuntu_1204
 ```

-__2. Connect to the boot.rackspace.com VM via the Console__
+#### 2. Connect to the boot.rackspace.com VM via the Console

 * Log into [mycloud.rackspace.com](http://mycloud.rackspace.com)
 * Once the VM is **Active**, click on the **Actions** available in the **Server
   Details**, and select **Connect Via Console**.

-{% img custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/connect_via_console.png %}
+{% img 2014-05-28-custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/connect_via_console.png %}

-__2. Select Linux Operating Systems from the Boot Menu__
+#### 3. Select Linux Operating Systems from the Boot Menu

-{% img custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/menu.png %}
+{% img 2014-05-28-custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/menu.png %}

-__3. Select Ubuntu from the list of Distros__
+#### 4. Select Ubuntu from the list of Distros

 {% img custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/distro.png %}

-__4. Select 12.04 from the list of Versions__
+#### 5. Select 12.04 from the list of Versions

-{% img custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/version.png %}
+{% img 2014-05-28-custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/version.png %}

-__5. Select ubuntu install from the the Boot Paramaters__
+#### 6. Select ubuntu install from the the Boot Paramaters

-{% img custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/params.png %}
+{% img 2014-05-28-custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/params.png %}

-__6. Proceed through the install & setup accordingly__
+#### 7. Proceed through the install & setup accordingly

-* In addendum to custom modifications, make sure to do the following:
+In addition to custom modifications, make sure to do the following:

 * During partioning:
   * Select **Guided - use entire disk**.
   * Use the **Virtual disk 1 (xvda) - 42.9 GB** choice.
 * Select OpenSSH server during the software install process.
 * Install the GRUB boot loader to the master boot record.

-{% img custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/install.png %}
+{% img 2014-05-28-custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/install.png %}

-__7. Reboot from local hdd__
+#### 8. Reboot from local hdd

 Once the installation is complete, the VM reboots and the console
 disconnects.
 Reconnect to the console, but this time, select to boot
 from the Local HDD because we've already installed the OS and because iPXE by
 default does a netboot.

-{% img custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/localboot.png %}
+{% img 2014-05-28-custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/localboot.png %}

-__8. Instance configuration required by Rackspace__
+#### 9. Instance configuration required by Rackspace

 To configure the instance, you must first get to the prompt.
 You can do
 this via the console from the browser or by SSH'ing into the VM (SSH may be easier to work
 with).

-{% img custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/os_console.png %}
+{% img 2014-05-28-custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/os_console.png %}

 Run the following command to install curl: